Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while

-In fact, there is a flame of remembrance that burns every day at 18:30 at the base of the arch as a way of showing honor to the unknown soldier that was buried beneath the vault in 1921.
+In fact, there is an eternal flame of remembrance that burns every day at the base of the arch as a way of showing honor to the unknown soldier that was buried beneath the vault in 1921.

-This French landmark is not just a historic symbol but also a tourist attraction that provides 360-degree views of Paris if you climb the 280 stairs to the top.
+This French landmark is not just a historic symbol but also a tourist attraction that provides 360-degree views of Paris if you climb its 280 stairs to the top.

 From the top of the Arch de Triomphe, you’ll be able to spot most of the popular tourist attractions in Paris treating you to a whole new dimension of the French capital.

 And a stroll just beneath and around the arch will take you back in history are you peruse through the 660 names of the generals including those that either died or survived in the war plus the face of the notorious Napoleon.

 Due to the significance of this Parisian landmark, the grand Bastille Day Military Parade that takes place on 14th July every year starts from here.

 Though a stroll around the arch is free, you’ll need to buy a ticket to climb it.

 With all the history embedded in the Arc de Triomphe, it’s not hard to see why it’s one of the famous monuments in France.